 Those who make contact as instructed will soon be asked to pay various upfront fees, ostensibly to cover unavoidable expenses such as bank fees, tax payments, insurance, or delivery costs.
 The criminals will claim that these fees cannot be deducted from the prize itself for legal reasons or company policy.

-Alas, no matter how much money victims send, they will never get the promised prize, which never existed to begin with.
+Alas, no matter how much money victims send, they will never get the promised prize, which never existed, to begin with.
 And all of the money they send will line the pockets of the greedy criminals running the sting.

 Users should be very cautious of any email claiming that they have won a large prize in a lottery, promotion or award that they have never even entered.
 If you receive such a message, do not reply.
 And do not click any links or open any attachments that it contains.
-The best way to deal with these scam messages is simply to hit the delete button.
+The best way to deal with these scam messages is to hit the delete button.

-4: Facebook Like-Farming and Survey Scams
+4: Facebook Giveaway Scams

 The fake Facebook Pages are often newly created and have very little content.
 To create the illusion they are genuine, the scammers will often use Page names very similar to that of the targetted company.
-For example, if they are targeting Disney, they may call their fake Page “Walt Disney World.” – note the period in the name – rather than “Walt Disney World”.
+For example, if they target Disney, they may call their fake Page “Walt Disney World.” – note the period in the name – rather than “Walt Disney World”.
 Many users may not notice the misplaced period at the end of the Page name and thus assume that they are on a genuine Disney Page.

 There are basically two versions of these prize scams that often work hand in glove.